🔧 Integration best practices

 • Action: Maintain a cache of recently processed IDs.
 If a duplicate id arrives, drop it.

-The MDI_JOURNEY_STATE is the primary field for trip tracking (True = Started, False = Ended).
+Properly structuring trips and understanding vehicle state is crucial.
+MDI_JOURNEY_STATE is the primary boolean field used for trip tracking (True = Journey Started, False = Journey Ended).

-To ensure high-quality trip data, implement these backend rules:
+To ensure high-quality, actionable trip data, implement these backend rules:

-• Short Trips: Ignore journeys where JOURNEY_STATE is true for less than 3 minutes (filters "forgotten item" scenarios).
+1. Short Trips: Ignore journeys where MDI_JOURNEY_STATE remains true for less than 3 minutes.
+This safely filters out "forgotten item in the car" scenarios.

-• Underground Parking (Loss of Signal): If no data is received for 15 minutes, trigger a "soft end" on the backend.
-When the device reconnects, use MDI_JOURNEY_ID to reconcile the data.
+3. Underground Parking (Loss of Signal): If no data is received for 15 minutes, trigger a "soft end" for the journey on the backend.
+When the device eventually reconnects, use the MDI_JOURNEY_ID to reconcile and stitch the data together.